TinNova/android-tech-assessment/README.md

 **Then** I am navigated to the history screen* \
 **And** The list of the last 10 loaded facts is displayed (with newer facts replacing older ones)

 *The latest fact should be on top of the list
+*History shows only previously loaded facts; the currently displayed home fact is excluded.

 ### Scenario 4